Dries Van Langendonck: Sim racing

 To account for missed track-time due to a lack of funding in his junior career, Van Langendonck began sim racing.
-He is one of the top-ranked iRacing drivers in the world, where he finished third in the Spa 24 Special Event—a 24-hour virtual team endurance race—in 2025, before winning the first European round of the FIA F4 Global Esports Championship.
+He is one of the top-ranked iRacing drivers in the world, where he finished third in the Spa 24 Hours and the 6 Hours of Watkins Glen Special Events—both virtual team endurance races—with Drago Racing in 2025, before winning the first European round of the FIA F4 Global Esports Championship.
+His teammates at Drago included fellow McLaren-signed youngsters Taylor Barnard and Alex Dunne.
+The following year, he set the fastest lap on his way to winning the 24 Hours of Daytona Special Event, regarded as the most prestigious iRacing event.
+He joined Verstappen Racing that July, upgrading from his private home simulator to Verstappen's facilities in Tilburg, Netherlands.